 Students can purchase a lunch plan for $60 a week.
 Our lunch plan is provided as a convenience to those students who wish to participate.
 Vegetarians and other special needs can be accommodated.
 The lunch plan can be purchased up to one week prior to the start of class.
 Please email firstname.lastname@example.org for more information.
+Note: Lunch Plan is offered for Summer Intensive courses only.

 Cost and Payment